DesignrKnight/dummy/Article1.md

 * Doing Reset Password the correct way
   * The reset password link generated must be unique and single use.
 Let us imagine a scenario where-in single-use is not enforced, then I can grab my friend's phone and if I see any reset password link, I can go ahead and change password again
   * Have a time limit within which the reset request is valid.

+## Using External Service for Login
+There are various external services(like Google, GitHub) that can use used for the Login and SignUp flow of the service.
+This mitigates the resources for security of userbase and these are managed by these external services.
+These are done by the OAuth2 protocol for authorization which is an industry-standard as of today.
+Having an external service manage the login and signup comes with a lot of lucrative features, but there may be some use-cases which benefit without it.

+### Benefits of OAuth via External Service
+* The User Experience is enhanced as majority users just need to click an